Arso Jovanović: The German invasion

 When the German invasion started, Jovanović was a commander of the school battalion.
 He was subject to the Second Army Group under General Dragoslav Miljković.
 His task was to take action in the direction of Sarajevo - Travnik.
-An interesting fact is that here he served with a number of future high commanders in the army such as Dragoslav Mihailović, Major Miodrag Palošević and Major Radoslav Đurić.
+An interesting fact is that here he served with a number of future high commanders in the army such as Dragoljub Mihailović, Major Miodrag Palošević and Major Radoslav Đurić.
 Following the breakdown of the front at Sarajevo on April 15, and the entry of a German armoured group into the city, Jovanović did not go forward to support Colonel Mihailović who was being attacked near Derventa.
 Instead he returned to his birthplace, unwilling to surrender to the enemy.
 There he awaited the famous 13 July uprising in Montenegro, in which he participated.

 In these actions other active officers of the Kingdom of Yugoslavia who subsequently crossed over to the partisan lines also excelled themselves.
 Examples include infantry Colonel Savo Orović, reserve Lt.
 Colonel Veljko Bulatović, infantry Captain 1st Class Velimir Terzić and infantry Captain 1st Class Petar Ćetković.
 All fought then in the Royal Yugoslav Army that renounced the country's capitulation to the invaders, and later alongside the partisan units commanded by Peko Dapčević, Vlado Ćetković, Jovo Kapičić and others.

 Since Montenegrins had traditionally held great affection for Russia, when the Soviet-German war broke out Montenegro rose in revolution.
 Despite the fact that plans and preparations for guerrilla warfare had not been made, a universal uprising was under way.
 Jovanović commanded his forces in a drive against the Italians near Crmnica, where they defeated one Italian battalion.
 Alone, Jovanović's unit captured 2,000 Italians and a significant amount of war equipment.
 Jovanović then joined the partisan forces.